akash-dalvi22/Complete-Terraform/Day_04/README.md

 - environment-based folders
 - clear configuration files
 - strong separation of concerns
+- standards that support team collaboration

-This makes the infrastructure easier to scale, secure, and manage.
+This makes the infrastructure easier to scale, secure, and manage in real production environments.